St John’s Nottingham…

 Academic

 My theological academic interests include the Book of Revelation, the interpretation of metaphor, the work of Paul Ricoeur, the theology and practice of preaching, John’s Gospel, the letter of James, and the Pauline letters (a short list, I know).
-My first two degrees were in pure and applied maths, and I worked in industrial business before ordination training, so I am also interested in these areas.
+Since my first two degrees were in pure and applied maths, and I worked in industrial business before ordination training, I am also interested in these areas.

 Ministry